AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-editable.md

 For information on how to use editable templates in an AEM project see [Creating an AEM project using Lazybones](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/create-aem-project-structure-using-lazybones/m-p/186478).

-When creating a new editable template you:
+When creating an editable template you:

 1. Create a [folder for the templates](#template-folders).
 This folder is not mandatory, but is recommended best practice.
 1. Select a [template type](#template-type).
 This type is copied to create the [template definition](#template-definitions).